alexandrryazanov/auction-gamdom/README.md

 - some error handlers/descriptions
 - tests
 - remake timer (now can be delayed)
-- Maybe save all bids in PG in the end of auction for stats
+- Maybe save all bids in PG in the end of the auction for stats
 - admin role + middleware to protect some routes
+- logger

 # Backend
 ## Install and start